KSP-KOS/KOS/doc/source/bindings.rst

 amount of instructions, other CPUs will run their instructions and then `TIME:SECONDS` will increase.

-TICKSLEFT can be used to try to make sure you run a block of code in one physics tick.
+OPCODESLEFT can be used to try to make sure you run a block of code in one physics tick.
 This is useful when working with vectors or when interacting with shared message queues.

 To use:

    // Will always wait the first time, becomes more accurate the second time.
-   GLOBAL TICKSNEEDED TO 1000.
+   GLOBAL OPCODESNEEDED TO 1000.
-   IF TICKSLEFT < TICKSNEEDED
+   IF OPCODESLEFT < OPCODESNEEDED
      WAIT 0.
-   LOCAL STARTIPU TO TICKSLEFT.
+   LOCAL STARTIPU TO OPCODESLEFT.
    LOCAL STARTTIME TO TIME:SECONDS.

    // your code here, make sure to keep the instruction count lower than your CONFIG:IPU

    IF STARTTIME = TIME:SECONDS {
-     SET TICKSNEEDED TO STARTIPU - TICKSLEFT.
+     SET OPCODESNEEDED TO STARTIPU - OPCODESLEFT.
    } ELSE {
      PRINT "Code is taking too long to execute.
 Please make the code shorter or raise the IPU.".
    }